 Velero is an open source, cloud native tool for backing up and migrating Kubernetes Resources and Persistent Volumes.
 It has been developed by VMware since 2017.
 It allows for both manual and scheduled backups, and also allows for subsets of Resources in a cluster to be backed up rather than necessarily backing up everything.

-Velero is deployed in both the workload cluster and the service cluster.
-Following are instructions for backing up and restoring resources.
+The following are instructions for backing up and restoring resources.

 Compliant Kubernetes takes a daily backup of all Kubernetes Resources in all user namespaces.
 Persistent Volumes will be backed up if they are tied to a Pod.
 If backups are not wanted the label